veganaize/closure-compiler/JS-Modules.md

 The resolution mode is controlled by the `--module_resolution` flag.
 This flag was introduced after the 20161201 release.

 ### LEGACY Resolution Mode
-*This is the only mode available for the 20170218 release or later*
+*This is the only mode available before the 20170218 release*

 Module paths which do not start with either a '.' or '/' character are assumed to be relative to the compilation root.
 Module source files must have a '.js' file extension.
 If the import statement does not specify a '.js' extension, it is automatically added by the compiler.